LJPLux/Portfolio-Optimization/README.md

     Riskfree Rate:      FVX 5 year bond

-Use `timeSerieshistoric.xlsx` and `'timeSeriesRecent.xlsx` to take in raw data for R script.
+Use `timeSerieshistoric.xlsx` and `timeSeriesRecent.xlsx` to take in raw data for R script.